 7-Day Colorado to California Road Trip

-Start in the mountains and end by the ocean on this unforgettable 7-day Colorado to California road trip.
+Start in the mountains and end by the ocean on this unforgettable 7-day Denver to California road trip.
 From Denver’s alpine charm to the coastal glow of Los Angeles, you’ll wind through Utah’s desert skies, Arizona’s golden canyons, and dramatic desert landscapes.
 With spontaneous camping spots, scenic roads, and no marathon drives, this 1,200-mile one-way journey strikes the perfect balance of adventure and ease.
 Rent your RV, hit play on your road trip soundtrack, and let the journey unfold.

 Route: Denver ➤ Moab ➤ Monument Valley ➤ Flagstaff ➤ Joshua Tree ➤ Los Angeles